-- On November 20, ARVN Airborne Brigade engaged a blocking attack with NVA 635th Infantry Battalion and NVA 334th Infantry Battalion, both belonging to 320th Regiment in the Duc Co area at the border of Cambodia.
+- On November 20 an November 24, ARVN Airborne Brigade engaged a blocking attack with NVA 635th Infantry Battalion and NVA 334th Infantry Battalion, respectively, both belonging to 320th Regiment in the Duc Co area at the border of Cambodia.
 The Winter Spring campaign was broken.

 - By end of December, B3 Field Front consolidated its forces into 2 Divisions, 1st and 6th.
 NVA 1st Division comprised 320th, 33rd and 66th Regiments - also called Le Loi Division.
 The newly arrived NVA 24th Regiment in Kontum area was incorporated in the NVA 6th Division newly formed.
 Around that time, the US 1st Air Cavalry finished settling in Western Highlands to reinforce II Corps.
 The North Vietnamese Communists failed in its troop build up race to slice South Vietnam in two in 1965.

 - Around April 1966, units of NVA Le Loi Division started to reappear in the Chu Pong-Ia Drang complex and fought with units of US 1st Air Cavalry and of ARVN II Corps through various operations - Paul Revere I (10/5-31/7), Thần Phong 14 (10/5-11/6), Paul Revere II (1/8-25/8), Thần Phong 17 (6/8-14/8) and̀ Thần Phong 18 (21/8-28/8) with huge losses.